-Parse ISO 8601 duration string
+Parse ISO 8601 duration / time interval string

-Format: P[nY][nM][nW][nD]T[nH][nM][nS]
+Format: P[nY][nM][nW][nD]T[nH][nM][nS] See below

 Enter an ISO 8601 duration string: